Bread Dad

 • Don’t accidentally mix up ingredient amounts from the 1.5 lb and 2 lb recipes… cough, cough… I have done this before when in a rush!
 You need to use the exact amounts listed under each recipe in order for the recipe to come out well.

-• If you want to turn this raisin cinnamon bread into even more of a breakfast bread, you can sprinkle a little brown sugar and cinnamon on top of the dough after the final kneading cycle and before the baking cycle commences.
+• If you want to turn this cinnamon raisin bread machine recipe into even more of a breakfast bread, you can sprinkle a little brown sugar and cinnamon on top of the dough after the final kneading cycle and before the baking cycle commences.

 • You generally can not get the classic “swirl” inside of a cinnamon raisin bread if the dough is mixed and baked in a bread machine.
 In order to get the swirl in cinnamon bread, you need to remove the dough from the bread machine, roll it up with a sugar and cinnamon layer on top of the dough (rolled like a jelly roll) and then bake the dough in an oven.